 Sport brings challenge, and a vital balance to academic life.
-Every afternoon, boys can participate in a wide range of sporting opportunities.
-Our coaching staff consists of former international sportsmen and professionals, as well as current county and district level coaches.
-Their expertise and enthusiasm readies boys to represent their sport at regional, county, national and international level.
+Every afternoon, pupils can participate in a wide range of sporting opportunities.
+Our coaching staff consists of former international players and professionals, as well as current county and district level coaches.
+Their expertise and enthusiasm readies pupils to represent their sport at regional, county, national and international level.

-The school’s PE Centre and indoor sporting facilities, based at Kingsgate Park, will undergo significant transformation and improvement over the next few years.
+The school’s PE Centre and indoor sporting facilities, based at Kingsgate Park, are undergoing a significant transformation and improvement.

-The redevelopment of the PE Centre to create a state-of-the-art complex will allow all our boys to enjoy and participate in a variety of sports whilst simultaneously enabling the most talented and driven boys to train and compete at the highest level.
+The redevelopment of the PE Centre to create a state-of-the-art complex will allow all our pupils to enjoy and participate in a variety of sports whilst simultaneously enabling the most talented and driven pupils to train and compete at the highest level.

-Catering for all abilities, there are many school as well as house teams for boys to compete in.
+Catering for all abilities, there are many school as well as house teams for pupils to compete in.
 Regular training sessions throughout the week prepare players for a full and varied fixture list.

 We have superb pitches and excellent ground staff.
 A large number of dons bring their enthusiasm and experience into play to support a footballing community that permeates the entire school.
 All work together around our first full-time Soccer Professional, Jason Dodd, former Club Captain and Director of the Player Academy at Southampton FC.